varrek/pythonLearning/README.md

 # pythonLearning
-My solutions to the tasks from Summerfield`s book "Programming in Python 3" and different courses tasks
+My solutions to the different Python task\problems